DavidRavnsborg/velocity-limits/README.md

 Create only one version given the time constraints, but design it using an interface that can be used by other versions for the persistence layer (I.e. if the persistence layer was a DB, the Go wrapper for it could implement the Limits interface).
 That will accomplish the extensible design I'm going for, while keeping complexity low, as this project is already taking quite a bit of my afterwork time.
 I'd rather polish the core design and testing of this app than try to cram more features into it.

 ## April 11, 2021
-Completed Go crash course.
-Start by creating the simplest version of the application.
+Completed most of Stephen Girder's "Go: The Complete Developer's Guide (Golang)" on Udemy over the weekend.
+Start the implementation now by starting with the simplest version of the application.

 Make it runnable with different command line args (simplest version first - easiest to implement):

+### EDIT: following the schema below, I actually implemented "local_file_memory_file" (not listed), since my completed solution runs locally (not deployed anywhere), loads data from a local file (input.txt), persists state in memory, and outputs to a local file (output-test.txt).

   `x. "{where it runs} _ {data input} _ {state persistence} _ {data output}"`
   1. "local_file_memory_std"        Runs locally, loading data from local file, persisting state in memory, outputting in std io.